 See the Shibboleth Attribute Release Statement for more information.

-A federation can be made up of institutions, organizations, and governmental agencies.
-These groups have developed a trust relationship allowing the identity provider (the institution whose users are requesting access to external resources) and the service provider (the organizations that is granting others access to its resources) to securely collaborate and share information.
+A federation can be made up of institutions, organizations, and governmental agencies that have developed a trust relationship.
+This allows the identity provider (the institution whose users are requesting access to external resources) and the service provider (the organization granting others access to its resources) to securely collaborate and share information.
 On the Access Resources from External Institutions page, the University of Pittsburgh is the identity provider and the institution being accessed is the service provider.
 Each institution uses its own authentication method.

 The University of Pittsburgh belongs to the InCommon Federation.
 In most cases, University of Pittsburgh users will be able to log in to any Shibboleth-enabled service provided by an institution that is a member of the InCommon Federation>